Sapping Health in Magic: The Gathering

-Most Magic games end by someone running out of life, where their hand and field state no longer matter.
-So of course, you want to keep your own life points up while depleting your opponents'.
+Most Magic games end when someone runs out of life, at which point their hand and field state no longer matter.
+The goal of the game, then, is to keep your own life points up while depleting your opponents'.

 Fortunately, many black and white spells accomplish both objectives, simultaneously healing you as they injure foes—which reign supreme?
 These are the 10 best life-draining spells in Magic: The Gathering!